RyanLucas3/MacroRandomForest/README.md

 Ever wanted the power of a random forest with the interpretability of a linear regression model?
 Well now you can...

-This code base is the Python implementation of "The Macroeconomy as a Random Forest (MRF)" by Philippe Goulet Coulombe.
+This code base is the official open-source Python implementation of "The Macroeconomy as a Random Forest (MRF)" by Philippe Goulet Coulombe.

 MRF has at its core a basic linear regression equation that is intended to express a macroeconomic relationship.
 Unlike a regular linear regression though, in MRF our predictors are not entirely manually specified.
 Instead, they are chosen from our state variables by a random forest.